 As a hairdresser on a film set, you’ll need to ensure that each actor and actress’s hair suits the era that they are portraying, as well as the age and scene that they are in.
 You will be required to create numerous styles throughout the day and be on standby when the actors are shooting.

-13. Makeup Artist
+13. Makeup artist

 A makeup artist will need to create different looks, including special effects.
 This type of work could take hours, and makeup artists will be expected to work long shifts to ensure that the actors look authentic in their roles.

-14. Casting Director
+14. Casting director

 If you think you have a good eye for talent, you could follow a career as a casting director.
 But there’s more to it than hosting auditions and placing actors in the ‘Yes’ or ‘No’ pile.
 Instead, you need to spend a lot of time breaking down the individual characters and understanding how they will work together before you can arrange castings.

-15. Props Manager
+15. Props manager

-If you have great organisational skills and a keen eye for details, you should consider becoming a props manager and sourcing all the objects that actors use throughout their filming.
+If you have great organizational skills and a keen eye for details, you should consider becoming a props manager and sourcing all the objects that actors use throughout their filming.
 They will need to be stored and placed correctly to ensure everything is set for filming days and reshoots.

-16. Costume Designer
+16. Costume designer

 As a costume designer, you’ll be responsible for creating all the looks in the movie.
 As there are hundreds of scenes, this will involve many late nights.
 Before you begin, you’ll read the script and meet with the film director to create a mood board for approval.
 To succeed in this career, you’ll need a degree in fashion design and relevant work experience in a fashion house.

-17. Production Designer
+17. Production designer

 A production designer leads the art department and is responsible for the visuals of the film.
-This includes colour palettes, location options, lighting and costumes.
+This includes color palettes, location options, lighting and costumes.
 The production designer will plan out all the visuals with other departments before filming begins to ensure the director’s visions are brought to life.

-18. Sound Designer
+18. Sound designer

 A sound designer manages all special effects in postproduction.
 They will add music to the film to enhance the feel of a certain scene and effects to increase the aesthetics.
 Sound designers are usually given a deadline, so they can manage their own schedule and work on multiple projects at the same time.

-19. Visual Effects Artist
+19. Visual effects artist

 Explosions, fires, falling buildings, floods — they’re all the handiwork of visual effects artists (or VFX artists) who create effects that can’t be handled on set.
 So, if your inner child is calling to create cool visuals, you can succeed in a career creating captivating visuals.